A launch team is debating the line, "We help teams move faster with AI."

 A serious product should not sell AI as a magical co-founder.

-It should show AI agents participating in shared work with visible boundaries:
+It should show AI participants working in shared context with visible boundaries:

 That is enough to prove the co-thinker idea without overclaiming it.